 Planning a trip to France and want to explore the country beyond the famous attractions?
 Keep scrolling for my list of the best hidden gems in France worth adding to your itinerary!

-This list of the best hidden gems in France contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This list of the best hidden gems in France was written by family travel expert Marcie Cheung and contains affiliate links, which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

-Paris, the Alps, and Brittany get a good share of those tourists.
-Which is completely understandable considering how strikingly gorgeous they are!
+Paris, the Alps, Dordogne, and Brittany get a good share of those tourists.
+Which is completely understandable, considering how strikingly gorgeous they are!

-With that said, because there’s so much hype to explore famous French destinations and attractions, it can sometimes get to be crowded and a bit overwhelming.
+With that said, because there’s so much hype to explore famous French destinations and attractions, it can sometimes get crowded and a bit overwhelming.

-If you are aiming to discover France sans the crowds or you simply want to craft an itinerary that includes the highlights as well as secret spots that don’t make it to most guides, you’ve come to the right place.
+If you aim to discover France sans the crowds, or you simply want to craft an itinerary that includes the highlights and secret spots that don’t make it to most guides, you’ve come to the right place.

-If you’re ready to explore the off-the-beaten-path side of France, which includes a few UNESCO World Heritage sites, here is a list of some fantastic hidden gems in France you’ve got to include on your itinerary.
+If you love discovering these best hidden gems offer, which include a few UNESCO World Heritage sites, here is a list of some fantastic gorgeous places in France you’ve got to include on your itinerary.

 Hidden Gems in France